Take your nutrition to the next level by understanding the importance of micronutrients in your diet.

 - Vitamin D – This vitamin is crucial for bone health and immune function as well as the trigger for a host of other functions in the body which are crucial for mood, energy levels and quality of sleep.
 Vitamin D can be obtained most easily from mild to moderate (15-20 minutes) sun exposure, fatty fish such as tuna and salmon, and of course, supplementation if necessary.

 - Vitamin A – Vitamin E is a critical antioxidant in the body that protects your cells from cancer-causing free-radicals.
 Like many antioxidants, vitamin E strengthens the immune system and aids in the blood clotting process.
 Foods that contain vitamin E in abundance are almonds, green vegetables, orange/yellow fruits and vegetables, and fortified cereals.
 For highly critical vitamins A, C, and E, they are mostly obtained from vegetables.

 There are many more potential nutritional deficiencies than can be listed here, but the reason for the majority of them is simple—not eating enough healthy whole foods and fruits and vegetables.
 That is why Dr. Praeger’s focuses on creating healthy meals that are nutrient-dense and also taste great.

 The heart of our food philosophy revolves around not having to count every little calorie and not having to worry about the quality of the food.
-We use whole ingredients and pack a lot of nutrition and flavor into our products and to ensure that our food also has an adequate micronutrient profile as well.
+We use whole ingredients and pack a lot of nutrition and flavor into our products to ensure that our food also has an adequate amount of micronutrients as well.